Mute-Dev/FloatyTabRevived/README.md

 Support

-Follow me for an update and if you experience issue, report bugs by DM me on Twitter.
-Join my discord server here.
+Follow me for an update and if you experience issue, report bugs by DM me on Twitter. @Ieased Join my discord server here.